michalusio/hoodoo_gpu_campaign/README.md

 3. Using `dev_mode` you can add all the levels of the campaign to the main campaign screen.
 This approach is the most work, but after completing a level you are moved back directly to the campaign.

-## Features

-- Introduction to signed fixed-point numbers
-- Explaining the basics of rasterization, including color interpolation and barycentric coordinates
-- Build a GPU capable of rendering 3D models

 ## Preview

 ![](images/1.png)